h2oai/h2ogpt/docs/README_DOCKER.md

 ```bash
 newgrp docker
 ```
 which avoids having to reboot.
 Or just reboot to have docker access.
+If this cannot be done without entering root access, then edit the `/etc/group` and add your user to group `docker`.

 ## Setup Docker for GPU Inference